 Check out the TripAdvisor reviews here and to book you can do so here with hotels.com and you will get one reward night after every 10.

-During the Hilton sale you can find rooms for about £150 per night; apparently, the executive lounge is great and I can’t wait to check it out.
+During the Hilton sale, you can find rooms for about £110 per night.

 You can book and check prices on the Hilton website especially during a sale.

 Hilton Makkah Convention Centre

 The Hilton Makkah Convention Centre for me is considered one of the best properties for value, especially for Elite Hilton members.
 You can read my review of the hotel here.

 The hotel is a little further by walk, like 8 minutes but they also offer a shuttle to take you to the bottom of the street near Hilton Suites, this is especially useful for small kids and the elderly.
 The property is new and very big and does offer great views of the Haram courtyard plus their lounge is excellent and offers dinner options in the executive lounge with cooked meals, unlike Conrad.